Are Itch Mite Bites Dangerous?

 This Really Happened

-A 30-year-old woman developed itching and reddened skin lesions while staying in her vacation home in the South of Italy.
+A 30-year-old woman developed itching and reddened skin lesions on her chest and abdomen while staying in her vacation home in the South of Italy.
 She had not had any visitors for 10 months due to the COVID-19 pandemic.
 She did not recall being bitten by anything, had no contact with pets or other animals, and had slept with the bedroom windows closed.
-On examination, she was found to have scattered reddened areas with skin streaking across her chest and abdomen.
-After further questioning, it was discovered that she had an old wooden nightstand next to her bed.
-Her skin reaction was believed to be caused by Pyemotes ventricosus, an itch mite that feeds on the larvae of Anobium punctatum, also known as the common furniture beetle.
-Oral antihistamines and boric acid compresses were prescribed to treat the skin changes.
-She was advised to get rid of the old nightstand and to hire an exterminator to fumigate the beetles.
-Once this was done, her itching and skin lesions completely resolved and did not recur.
+It was discovered that she had an old wooden nightstand next to her bed.
+Her skin reaction was believed to be caused by Pyemotes ventricosus, an itch mite that feeds on the larvae of Anobium punctatum (the common furniture beetle).
+Oral antihistamines and boric acid compresses on her skin were used to treat the skin changes.
+She was advised to get rid of the old nightstand and to hire an exterminator to fumigate the home.
+Once this was done, her itching and skin lesions completely resolved and did not recur (from Laghi et al., 2021).

 For More Information

-If you have a question about adverse reactions from itch mites or other bites or stings, get help online with webPOISONCONTROL or call 1-800-222-1222.
-Both options are free for the public, and available 24 hours a day.
+If you have questions about adverse reactions from itch mite or other bites or stings, get guidance from Poison Control immediately.
+Help from Poison Control is available at www.poison.org and by phone at 1-800-222-1222.
+Both options are free, confidential, and available 24 hours a day.

 References